httpwg/http-extensions/draft-ietf-httpbis-digest-headers.md

 The `Want-Digest` field indicates the sender's desire to receive a representation digest on messages associated with the request URI and representation metadata.
+It can be used in both requests and responses.

 ~~~
    Want-Digest = 1#want-digest-value